4ldas/4ldas/README.md

 Im Aldas and im a self taught programmer

 ### About Me
-- 🔭 I’m currently working on few open source and few closed source projects
+- 🔭 I’m currently working on few open source and few closed source projects and trying to contribute to other open source projects 😊
 - 🌱 I’m currently learning more about Rust
 - ⚡ Fun fact: I <3 Coding
 ---